Collective attention under digital exposure: A dynamical systems approach: Final Remarks

 \section{Final Remarks}

 In this work, we have proposed a minimal dynamical framework to describe the collective evolution of sustained attention under continuous exposure to digital environments.
-By introducing a macroscopic variable representing the average attention level of the population, we model the dynamics as the result of a competition between intrinsic cognitive recovery and degradation induced by digital stimulation.
+By introducing a macroscopic variable representing the population-level sustained attention of the population, we model the dynamics as the result of a competition between intrinsic cognitive recovery and degradation induced by digital stimulation.
+The present framework should therefore be interpreted as a phenomenological coarse-grained description formulated directly at the population level, complementary to microscopic or agent-based approaches commonly employed in complex systems research.

 The linear formulation provides a baseline description in which the stationary attention level decreases monotonically with increasing exposure, while remaining analytically tractable.
 The nonlinear extension captures additional features of the degradation process by introducing an amplification mechanism that leads to a more pronounced reduction of attention under high-intensity stimulation.
 In both cases, the dynamics can be interpreted as a relaxational process in an effective potential landscape, whose minimum is continuously shifted by the external environment.
 This provides a unified physical picture of how digital exposure reshapes collective attention dynamics.